Racism and Discrimination as Risk Factors for Toxic Stress (Webinar)

 - Makes the case to clinicians and clinical teams that implementing trauma-informed care principles and ACE screening can help promote health equity as part of supporting the health and well-being of their patients.

-- Nadine Burke Harris, MD, MPH, FAAP – California Surgeon General
+- Nadine Burke Harris, MD, MPH, FAAP – California’s first Surgeon General

 - Aletha Maybank, MD, MPH – Senior Vice President and Chief Health Equity Officer, American Medical Association